How to watch Apple's iPhone 13 'California streaming' event on any device

 Apple’s iPhone 13 event is set for September 14 at 10 am PT / 1 pm ET, and the anticipation is building.
-Alongside the new iPhone lineup, we’re expecting the Apple Watch Series 7 and more to be unveiled.
+Alongside the new iPhone lineup, we’re expecting the Apple Watch Series 7, AirPods 3, and more to be unveiled.
 Read on for several ways to watch iPhone 13 event on any device.

 Potential upgrades arriving with the iPhone 13 include a smaller notch, ProMotion 120Hz display, camera enhancements, LEO satellite tech, and more.